 - Put flour on a plate and lightly season with salt and pepper.
 Beat the egg, milk, and a dash of salt and pepper together in another shallow dish.
 Mix breadcrumbs, paprika, onion powder, salt, garlic, and pepper in the last shallow dish.
 Drizzle with oil and mash with a fork until the oil is thoroughly incorporated.

-- Pat the skinless, trimmed drumsticks dry.
+- Pat the drumsticks dry.
 Dredge in the flour on all sides, and then in the egg mixture.
 Then press into the breading mixture until evenly coated on all sides.
 Place the chicken on the prepared rack.
 Discard any remaining dredging mixture.

 - Bake the chicken until golden brown and an instant-read thermometer (inserted into the thickest part of a drumstick without touching bone) registers 165 degrees F, about 25-30 minutes.
 Turn halfway through the cooking time.